bcasey266/tf-docs-status-checks-example/README.md

 ## Problem

-`terraform-docs` is a free open-source utility to generate documentation from Terraform modules in various output formats.
-It can be ran in multiple ways, including within a GitHub Actions pipeline.
-When `terraform-docs` runs, it commits the output back into the repository.
-It utilizes the existing pipeline's authentication, which is usually the built-in `GITHUB_TOKEN`.
+**terraform-docs**[^1] is a powerful open-source utility that can help you to keep your Terraform modules well-documented by automatically generating documentation from Terraform modules.
+The two most popular ways to run **terraform-docs** is locally from a command line or from within a CI/CD pipeline like **GitHub Actions**.
+When **terraform-docs** runs within a **GitHub Actions** pipeline, it commits the output back into the repository. **terraform-docs** does not have a built-in authentication method, so it utilizes the existing pipeline's authentication, which is usually the native `GITHUB_TOKEN`.

+This functionality works well unless the workflow runs during a _Pull Request_ with other workflows.
+Each job within a workflow shows up in the _Pull Request_ as a _Status Check_. **terraform-docs** causes the _Status Checks_ from showing up after **terraform-docs** makes it's commit into the repository.
+This causes an inconvenience if the _Status Checks_ are optional, but if those _Status Checks_ are required, this behavior becomes incompatible.

+The problem is due to a combination of factors:

+1. The _Status Checks_ are started from the initial commit into the _Pull Request_
+2. **terraform-docs** performs an additional commit to update it's output/documentation file
+3. The `GITHUB_TOKEN` is not able to trigger additional workflows[^2].
+This is the token that **terraform-docs** is likely using which prevents the status checks from reoccurring and invalidating the checks that just ran.

+&nbsp;

 <details>